csc-training/hip-programming/docs/02-kernels.md

 - GPU model requires many small tasks executing a kernel
     - e.g. can replace iterations of loop with a GPU kernel call
-- need to adapt CPU code to run on the GPU
+- Need to adapt CPU code to run on the GPU
     - rethink algorithm to fit better into the execution model
     - keep reusing data on the GPU to reach high occupancy of the hardware
     - if necessary, manage data transfers between CPU and GPU memories